DTA3 MSCA Research Fellow

 - Strong written and oral communication skills in English to produce clear, concise and accurate reports

-- Excellent IT skills to include any programming languages / software packages specific to the research project
+- Excellent IT skills to include any programming languages/software packages specific to the project

 - Ability to undertake research in one or more different countries (where appropriate)

-- Sufficient breadth and depth of knowledge within the field specific to the research project (see project descriptions for further information)
+- Sufficient breadth and depth of knowledge within the field specific to the project

 - A sound knowledge of general research processes and methodologies

 - Knowledge of the requirements of undertaking a PhD

 - Experience of data collection and presentation of findings in a relevant discipline